 With more frequent communication between the provider and patient, comes a stronger relationship, and with that, comes the patient taking a more active and engaged role in their health.

-One of the primary barriers practices face in implementing a CCM program is general confusion about the CMS coding and billing requirements.
-To make matters worse, CMS made important changes in 2020 to expand access to CCM services, including new reimbursement rules.
+To make matters worse, CMS made essential changes in 2020 to expand access to CCM services, including new reimbursement rules.
 Below we simplify these rules for you.

 CMS distinguishes between complex and non-complex care for CCM.
 They differ in the following aspects:

-Below is a breakdown of the reimbursement structure your practice can use for 2020:
+Below is a breakdown of the reimbursement structure your practice can use:

 Note: when billing for CCM, you must have two ICD-10s listed for the patient.

 For complex care, the rules have remained unchanged from 2019.
-Below is a breakdown of the billing structure your practice can use for 2020:
+Below is a breakdown of the billing structure your practice can use:

 Note: For complex care, there is no cap on how many minutes you can bill for.